 The Project would generate GHG emissions during construction from off-road equipment and onroad vehicle exhaust from worker vehicle trips and hauling truck trips.
-Table 7: Construction Greenhouse Gas Emissions, below, presents a summary of the estimated GHG emissions that would result from Project construction.
+Table 4: Construction Greenhouse Gas Emissions, below, presents a summary of the estimated GHG emissions that would result from Project construction.

-Table 7.
+Table 4.
 Construction Greenhouse Gas Emissions

-Project Emissions MTCO 2 e
+Project Emissions MTCO2e

-Year 2025 336.40

-Year 2026 172.52

-Total Construction Emissions 508.92
+Total Construction Emissions 415

 SCAQMD Threshold of Significance 3,000

 Exceed Threshold?
 No

-Source: CalEEMod Version 2022.1.1.22
+Source: CalEEMod Version 2022.1.1.13

-As shown in Table 7, construction of the Project would emit an estimated total of 508.92 MTCO2e, which is well below the 3,000 MTCO2e significance threshold applied in this analysis (even without amortizing the construction emissions over 30 years as allowed by SCAQMD guidance).
-As a result, the Project would not generate GHG emissions, either directly or indirectly, that would be considered to have a substantial adverse effect on the environment, and the potential impact would be less than significant and no mitigation measures are required.
+As shown in Table 4, construction of the Project would emit an estimated total of 508.92 MTCO2e, which is well below the 3,000 MTCO2e significance threshold applied in this analysis (even without amortizing the construction emissions over 30 years as allowed by SCAQMD guidance).
+As a result, the Project would not generate GHG emissions, either directly or indirectly, that would be considered to have a substantial adverse effect on the environment, and the potential impact would be less than significant, and no mitigation measures are required.

-b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
+b) Would the Project conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of GHG?
 (Less Than Significant Impact)

-In 2006, the State Legislature enacted AB 32, also known as the California Global Warming Solutions Act of 2006.
+In 2006, the State Legislature enacted Assembly Bill (AB) 32, also known as the California Global Warming Solutions Act of 2006.
 AB 32 required CARB to adopt statewide GHG emissions limits to achieve statewide GHG emissions levels at the same levels they were atmospherically in 1990 by the year 2020.
 SB 32, signed in 2016, expands on the mandate of AB 32 by requiring CARB to ensure that state GHG emissions are reduced to 40 percent below the 1990 emission level by the year 2030.
 AB 1279 was enacted in 2022, and requires that the state achieve carbon neutrality as soon as possible, but no later than 2045.